 To date, a significant portion of the wealth management products that we distribute have real estate or real estate-related business in China as their underlying assets.
-In 2009 and 2010, the total value of wealth management products with real estate or real estate-related business as the underlying business that we distributed accounted for 38.4% and 46.6% of the total value of all the products we distributed, respectively.
+In 2009, 2010 and 2011, the total value of wealth management products with real estate or real estate-related business as the underlying business that we distributed accounted for 38.4%, 46.6% and 40.8% of the total value of all the products we distributed, respectively.
 Such products include, for example, investment in collective trust plans linked to real estate development projects or real estate funds.
 Such products are subject to the risks inherent in the ownership and operation of real estate and real estate-related businesses and assets.
 These risks include those associated with the burdens of ownership of real property, general and local economic conditions, changes in supply of and demand for competing properties in an area, natural disasters, changes in government regulations, changes in real property tax rates, changes in interest rates, the reduced availability of mortgage funds, which may render the sale or refinancing of properties difficult or impracticable and other factors that are beyond our control.

 In particular, the PRC real estate industry is subject to extensive governmental regulation and is susceptible to policy changes.
 The PRC government exerts considerable direct and indirect influence on the development of the PRC real estate sector by imposing industry policies and other economic measures.
 In 2010, the PRC government introduced a series of policies and regulations designed to reduce speculation and cool the overheated property market after price increases accelerated across the country.
 As a result, real property developers across the country have reported sharp slowdowns in property sales.
 In early 2011, the PRC government issued various additional rules, orders and notices to strengthen the regulation and control of the real estate market.
 Under these rules, orders and notices, more stringent measures were implemented in order to effectively curb the rise of housing prices.
 In particular, all municipalities directly under the central government, all provincial capitals and other cities where the local housing prices are deemed to be too high or to have risen too fast are required to, among other things, temporarily suspend the sale of housing units to families with registered local permanent residences that already own two or more housing units and families without registered local permanent residences that already own one or more housing units.
 In addition, in a circular promulgated by the PRC State Council in January 2011, each city's government is required to appropriately set up and make public its target for controlling the price of local, newly built, residential housing units in 2011.
 In response to this circular, many cities, including Shanghai, Beijing, Chongqing and Shenzhen, have already announced their respective housing price control targets for 2011.
-The PRC government may introduce additional policies that will further curb the growth of the PRC real estate sector.
-These policies and regulations may result in lower property prices and negatively affect the viability, cash flow,
+In early 2012, the PRC central government shows no sign of softening its control policies in real estate market and has already called off some policies introduced by local governments that were intended to loose the control.
+The stringent regulatory policies are implemented continually and the PRC government may introduce additional policies that will further curb the growth of the PRC real estate sector.
+These policies and regulations may result in lower property prices and negatively affect the viability, cash flow, or prospect of real estate development projects that constitute the underlying assets of certain of the wealth management products distributed by us.